-Jeff Hicks, Sergeant at Blount County Sheriff and future Director of Professional Services at NaviGate Prepared, has experienced a number of events both big and small that have allowed him to successfully build a community-wide safety plan in his county that includes the school district, the 911 call center and all the teams in between.
+Jeff Hicks, Sergeant at Blount County Sheriff, has experienced a number of events both big and small that have allowed him to successfully build a community-wide safety plan in his county that includes the school district, the 911 call center and all the teams in between.

 When an emergency occurred early one July morning that required sheltering of residents in the large local high school while many key administrators were on vacation, two questions came to Jeff’s mind: “Do I have the contacts for the school district to get the building opened?” and “Do I have the school district’s emergency operations plan?”.

-Following this situation, it was clear to Jeff that communications and information sharing needed to be improved, and he realized that NaviGate Prepared could be used for “immediate access to vital information [and] to build a true community-wide plan.”
+Following this situation, it was clear to Jeff that communications and information sharing needed to be improved, and he realized that Emergency Management software could be used for “immediate access to vital information [and] to build a true community-wide plan.”

 Building from the Ground Up